Party of Humanists: Party platform

 The underlying ideology is evolutionary humanism.
 The core themes of the Humanist Party are science and education, the right of self-determination of the individual, and secularization.
 For example, the party supports the liberal and self-responsible use of drugs, supports legal voluntary euthanasia and is against circumcision of children.
 The party also supports the implementation of universal basic income.
+The party is considered left of the political centre.

 Currently, the Party of Humanists is the only party in Germany that specifically targets non-religious people, freethinkers, and atheists as voters.